thePortus/arakhne/README.md

 >>> sample = sample.normalize()
 # Macronize adds macrons to long vowels
 >>> sample = sample.macronize()

+# Other Tools (To be significantly expanded/altered in the future)
 # Meter Scansion
 >>> scanned_lines = sample.scansion()
 # Further poetic tool on top of scansion, clausulae analysis